ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The flow follows a request-response model.
 The client makes a request (POST) to the Lock-Assertion Endpoint at the server.

-Gateways MUST support the use of the HTTP GET and POST methods defined in RFC 2616 [RFC2616] for the endpoint.
+Gateways MUST support the use of the HTTP GET and POST methods for the endpoint.

 Clients MAY use the HTTP GET or POST methods to send messages in this stage to the server.
 If using the HTTP GET method, the request parameters may be serialized